peaBerberian/wasp-hls/README.md

       segments if they are needed again.
 - [x] Discontinuity handling: Automatically skip "holes" in the buffer where it is known that no segment will be pushed to fill them.
+- [x] Proper handling of `QuotaExceededError` after pushing segments (when low on memory).
+      This is generally not needed as the browser should already handle some kind of garbage collection but some platforms still may have issues when memory is constrained.
 - [ ] Freezing handling: Detect when the browser is not making progress in the content despite having media data to play and try to unstuck it.
       _Priority: average_
-- [ ] Proper handling of `QuotaExceededError` after pushing segments (when low on memory).
-      This is generally not needed as the browser should already handle some kind of garbage collection but some platforms still may have issues when memory is constrained.
-      _Priority: low_

 Tracks: